A Covariance-Surrogate Framework for Movable-Antenna Enabled Anti-Jamming with Unknown Jammers: Introduction

 Fortunately, movable antenna (MA) systems, also known as fluid antenna systems (FASs) \cite{zhu2024historicalreviewfluidantenna}, offer a promising way to overcome FPA limitations.
 In an MA array, antenna elements are connected to RF chains through flexible links and can be physically repositioned in real time, thereby unlocking an additional layer of spatial reconfigurability on top of conventional beamforming.
 Under the field-response modeling framework, repositioning allows the receiver to reconfigure spatial responses, enhance desired-signal power, steer or carve spatial nulls, and flexibly shape beampatterns, which can be exploited for both sensing and communication tasks \cite{ma2024movableantennaenhancedwireless}.
 When the antenna-position vector is appropriately optimized, MA-enabled MIMO systems can effectively increase the usable aperture without adding hardware, leading to tangible capacity and SNR gains over their FPA counterparts \cite{10243545,MAsurvey,MA2}.
-These advantages have been demonstrated in diverse scenarios, including angle-of-arrival estimation and target detection \cite{ma2024movableantennaenhancedwireless,ISACMA}, joint position-and-beamforming optimization for ISAC \cite{ISACMA,FASforISAC1,R2,R3,R4}, and even higher-dimensional MA configurations that further exploit position and rotation control \cite{6DMA1,6DMA2,R5,R6}.
+These advantages have been demonstrated in diverse scenarios, including angle-of-arrival estimation and target detection \cite{ma2024movableantennaenhancedwireless,ISACMA}, joint position-and-beamforming optimization for ISAC \cite{ISACMA,FASforISAC1,R2,R3,R4}.
 Such results collectively indicate that MA arrays are especially well suited to environments where propagation conditions, interference geometry, and performance objectives evolve on heterogeneous timescales.

 Against this backdrop, research on MA-enabled anti-jamming is still in its infancy and, more importantly, that existing designs almost invariably rely on explicit information about the jammers.
 For instance, \cite{TVTantiJamming} assumed that the DoA information of both legitimate and jamming signals is available (often aided by learning-based tools), and then jointly optimized beamforming and antenna positions to suppress the jammers while preserving the desired signal.
 A complementary line of work adopted robust formulations in which each jammer was assumed to lie within a bounded angular-uncertainty set, and the MA geometry was optimized to guarantee performance against the worst-case realization in that set \cite{ICCantiJamming}.
 In parallel, \cite{ZeroForcing} showed that, by jointly optimizing the antenna-position vector and a zero-forcing (ZF) beamformer, an MA array can achieve full array gain for the desired user while steering deep spatial nulls toward interference directions.
 Nevertheless, these MA-aided anti-jamming and beamforming schemes still rely on substantial jammer-side prior information: they require either accurate DoAs (and often powers) of the jammers or well-calibrated angular uncertainty regions and quasi-static channel parameters, while ZF-based designs also demand sufficiently accurate channel state information at the receiver.
 In practical adversarial environments with noncooperative and possibly agile jammers, such detailed information may be unavailable or unreliable, which fundamentally limits the robustness of these approaches.